 • model_name It is a required parameter.
 It defines the embedding model name as specified by the provider.
 Users can choose one of the OpenAI chat models.

-• api_key The API key is required to access the reranking model assigned to a knowledge base.
-Users can provide it either in this api_key parameter, or in the OPENAI_API_KEY environment variable.
+• api_key The API key is required to access the embedding model assigned to a knowledge base.
+Users can provide it either in this api_key parameter, or in the OPENAI_API_KEY environment variable for "provider": "openai" and AZURE_OPENAI_API_KEY environment variable for "provider": "azure_openai".

 • base_url It is an optional parameter, which defaults to https://api.openai.com/v1/.
 It is a required parameter when using the azure_openai provider.
 It is the root URL used to send API requests.